 My base for this trip was Penhas da Saude (Crags of Health) where the fresh mountain air was found to be beneficial for people suffering from tuberculosis.
 A motley collection of houses, hotels and cafés mildly mars the natural beauty of the landscape but you only need to walk a short distance to be well away from man made structures.

-Sadly, hiking in the Serra da Estrela is still a rather hit and miss affair.
+Sadly, as in much of Portugal, hiking in the Serra da Estrela is still a rather hit and miss affair.
 The Visit Portugal website claims that there are 375 km of marked trails but I challenge you to track them down and follow a whole one from start to finish.